-Today, I enjoy teaching communications and media studies while continuing to hone my creative writing skills.
+Today, I enjoy freelance writing and editing, working as an instructional designer in higher education while also teaching communication and media studies–and continuing to hone my creative writing skills.
 I write both fiction and nonfiction and have won a couple awards in the past few years that have encouraged me not to put the quill aside and take up golf instead.

 - humorous memoir.
 I’m working on a collection of short stories about growing up in the Four Corners region of the United States.

 - suspense.
-Mwwwaaahhh.
-I am partial to literary suspense with a historical edge.
-Carlos Ruiz Zafón is my current hero but nothing beats Rebecca by Daphne Du Maurier, in my opinion.
+I’m partial to literary suspense with a historical edge.
+Love B.A.
+Shapiro, Kate Morton, Kate Mosse, and Carlos Ruiz Zafón, but nothing beats Rebecca by Daphne Du Maurier.
+I have a suspense novel in the works, a contemporary setting in Cornwall.

 - literary fiction.
 I’m at work on a novel titled A Deal for Penitence, about a small village in rural Colorado undergoing economic development at the hands of a big-city developer.